-Either way, I think I did a halfway decent job creating a positive impression and a memorable experience compared to the other SEM experts that have reached out to him in the past.
+Either way, I think I did a halfway decent job creating a positive impression and a memorable experience.
+At least compared to the other SEM experts that have reached out to him in the past.

-When you send your cold emails, always remember that it’s extremely rare that you close a deal after just one email.
+When you send your cold emails, always remember that closing a deal after just one connection is extremely rare.
 A positive seed of experience can be all you need.

-Similar to what Peep Laja over at ConversionXL states:
+Similar to what Peep Laja over at ConversionXL says:

 “Experience is also personal and subjective – and is greatly affected by our past experiences, personal preferences, mood and a myriad of other things.”

 If you’re able to give your prospects a chuckle, then you might not be too far from getting that conversion.

 Don’t expect your cold email template to turn into a money-printing machine overnight.
 Your first cold email template probably won’t be your best performing one.

 The more you test your cold email templates to improve your response rate, the better.
 It’s therefore crucial to be willing to write a cold email template that’s shorter in length and one that’s longer in length.